Chapter 7: Experiential Learning

 Conferences, symposia and workshops are held for 4-H members and adult volunteers to discuss and review programs, and issues of current and critical importance.
 They provide a means to disseminate research information and allow members and adult volunteers to discuss decisions of importance to statewide and county programs.

-Provide members the opportunity to attend workshops on topics such as leadership, public speaking, citizenship, character building and more.
+Provide members the opportunity to attend workshops on topics such as leadership, public speaking, civic engagement, character building and more.

-Selected senior members (at least 14 years old as of December 31st of the program year) and one selected 4-H YDP staff who acts as a chaperone attend National 4-H Conference held at the National 4-H Youth Conference Center in Chevy Chase, Maryland.
+Selected senior members (at least 16 years old as of December 31st of the program year) and one selected 4-H YDP staff who acts as a chaperone attend National 4-H Conference.
 National 4-H Conference delegates have an opportunity to increase knowledge, resources and skills that empower them to make an impact on their community in a meaningful and genuine way.
 The California 4-H YDP conducts an annual selection process for this conference.
 This conference is coordinated through the State 4-H Office.

 California 4-H YDP annually hosts a State Field Day / at UC Davis or other locations.
 This event provides 4-H youth statewide the opportunity to participate in a variety of competitive events and learning opportunities.